SeanPhilippi/your-movie-database/README.md

 ## Future Goals
 * Users Index page with a search bar.
 This is partially done.
 * Track user list visits and display on home page.
 * Ability to post reviews to movie pages.
 * Easy inclusion of emojis in comments.
 * Add pictures of website to this repo README.md.
+* Password reset.

 <!--
 Home Page